 A Brief History

-On November 10, 1871, Welsh-American journalist Henry Morton Stanley finally met the man he had come so far to see, the missionary Rev. David Livingstone, prompting Stanley to blandly state, “Dr. Livingstone, I presume?”
+On November 10, 1871, Welsh-American journalist Henry Morton Stanley finally met the man he had come so far to see, the missionary Rev. David Livingstone, prompting Stanley to blandly ask, “Dr. Livingstone, I presume?”
 As if it was some other Rev. Livingstone in the African jungle!
 People sometimes understate things, and today we look at a few of those notable occurrences, but first we are compelled to say a bit about Henry Morton Stanley, a really fascinating guy.

 Stanley was born John Rowlands in Wales in 1841, to an unwed 18 year old mother that abandoned the baby.
 Baby John, an “illegitimate” child, was raised by his mother’s father until that man died when John was only 5 years old, putting John in the hands of the local version of an orphanage, the St. Asaph Union Workhouse for the poor.
 At the age of 18, John Rowlands came to the United States with nothing to his name.
 Fortunately, John met a man named Henry Hope Stanley that was childless and gladly took in John as his own son.
 John took the man’s name for his own and became Henry Stanley.